Full question:

 Answer:

-In the case at hand, per the above-quoted statute, the property of the decedent will be divided equally between his surviving spouse and his son from his first marriage.
+In your case, the estate will be divided equally between his surviving spouse and your son from your first marriage.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.